samarth336/Vite_React/Themeswitcher/README.md

 # React + Vite

-This vite_react app for learning context api
+This vite_react app for learning context api.